pvallerie/blog/README.md

-# README
+# blog

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a blog.
+You know what they're for.

-Things you may want to cover:
+It's intended to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* My adventures while creating this blog using Ruby on Rails for the first time

+* Eventually using Rails to create a new app

+* Then other stuff that I'm going to do

+Stay tuned...